- Health issues in this modern and fast-paced life are a common sight

 - When haemoglobin level decreases, it may cause fatigue

-Health issues in this modern and fast-paced life are a common sight; thanks to the sedentary lifestyle, stress and anxiety that houses us.
+Health issues in this modern and fast-paced life are a common sight; thanks to the sedentary lifestyle, stress and anxiety that surrounds us.
 One of the most common conditions that humans tend to suffer from is deficiency of haemoglobin.
 Haemoglobin is an iron-rich protein that is present in the red blood cells, and is responsible for carrying oxygen throughout the body.
 When haemoglobin level decreases, it may cause fatigue, weakness, shortness of breath, headaches, et al, and if the levels drop significantly, the condition may be diagnosed as anaemia.
 Anaemia is one of the biggest causes of concern in India.
-According to many recent surveys, millions of Indian girls are suffering from the condition.
+According to many recent surveys, millions of Indian girls suffer from the condition.
+As opposed to men of the same age, the haemoglobin count among girls is much less.

 How Does Haemoglobin In Our Body Works?